Context

 An Iterative development using JS and Figma with a system in mind.

 System map sketch outlining the connections between the app, the users, the bank and the planet.
 Sketches for data visualisation.
 The aim was to connect money and emissions in the same chart.
 Sketches of the App UI Outcome.
-Data visualisation, powered by AI, helps you establish sustainable financial habits and contribute to a healthier planet.

 INDEX